 What are the business tax rates in Illinois?

 For pass-through entities like LLCs, the tax rate is a flat 4.95%, which is on the lower side of national rates.
-Corporations, however, pay two taxes: the 7% corporate income tax and a 2.5% replacement tax.
+Corporations, however, pay two taxes: the 7% corporate income tax and a 2.5% replacement tax (for S corps, the replacement tax is 1.5%).
 And those are just the state tax rates.
 On the national level, C corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Illinois?

 Business formation turnaround times vary considerably from state to state.
-Illinois usually takes 7-10 business days to process formation paperwork, but if you need a quicker turnaround, Illinois offers expediting for $100.
-That guarantees a 24-hour turnaround or faster.
+Illinois usually takes 24 hours to process online submissions and 7-10 business days to process formation paperwork.

 How many small businesses are there in Illinois today?